Patrickode/taste-of-culture/README.md

-*A Taste of Culture* is a game where players can learn about cultures from across the world via the unifying, yet incredibly diverse practice of making food.
+*A Taste of Culture* is a game where players can learn about cultures from across the world via the unifying, yet incredibly diverse practice of making food, made by *Too Many Cooks*.

 ## Team Members
  - Joeseph Hong - Producer, Audio, Background Research